arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-Volodymyr Zelensky, Ukraine’s president, accused <strong>Russia</strong> of “gas blackmail” after <strong>Gazprom</strong> announced it would further cut [gas flows](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) through the <strong>Nord Stream 1</strong> pipeline to Europe.
-Daily deliveries will drop to 20% of capacity, from the current 40%.
-Mr Zelensky called Russia a “terrorist state” for making the “life of every European worse”.
-[Gazprom](https://www.economist.com/business/how-gazprom-helps-the-kremlin-put-the-squeeze-on-europe/21807841) said the pipeline, which was shut recently for repairs, needs further work.
-Oil prices rose, on the expectation that Europeans may shift from gas to crude to cover their energy needs.
+The <strong>European Union</strong> reached an agreement to voluntarily reduce <strong>natural gas</strong> demand by 15%, in preparation for [Russian cuts](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) to gas supplies.
+Exemptions from the reduction target are possible for some member states.
+The bloc’s decision came a day after [Gazprom](https://www.economist.com/business/how-gazprom-helps-the-kremlin-put-the-squeeze-on-europe/21807841) announced it would further cut gas flows through the Nord Stream 1 pipeline to Europe, saying the pipeline needs repair work.
+Volodymyr Zelensky accused Russia of “gas blackmail”.

 <strong>Walmart</strong> pared down its profit forecast for this year, sending shares in American retail firms for a spin.
 The [beast of Bentonville](https://www.economist.com/business/2017/12/07/the-beast-of-bentonville-battles-amazon-the-king-of-the-e-commerce-jungle) predicted its annual profits will decline by 11-13%, as food and fuel prices force consumers to reduce discretionary spending.
 Walmart’s shares promptly fell by 10% and Amazon’s fell by 4%.
 The S&amp;P 500’s Retail Index is down by 24% this year.